dkam/rakuten_product_api/README.md

 => "dkam"
 ```

-You can specify which merchants to query by using `mid: 38131`

 ### Authentication
 This library needs to query the API to retreive an `access_token` which has an `access_expires_at` time, prior to which, the library will refresh the token